JonasAlfredsson/docker-nginx-certbot/docs/certbot_authenticators.md

 for DNS propagation to happen.

-When that environment variable is not set, certbot will use a default value, which can be found in the documentation of the authenticator of your chosing.
+When that environment variable is not set, certbot will use a default value, which can be found in the documentation of the authenticator of your choosing.
 At the time of writing, this default value is of 10 seconds for all of the DNS authenticators.